Historical Markers in

 In the 20th century, Washington County continued to evolve, with the growth of manufacturing and tourism industries.
 The area's historical significance remains cherished, with various historic sites and landmarks showcasing its rich past.
 Today, Washington County is a vibrant community that blends its historical heritage with modern amenities, offering a diverse range of recreational activities, cultural events, and a strong sense of community pride.

-This timeline provides a condensed summary of the historical journey of Washington County, Ohio.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Washington County, Ohio.

 • 1788: Washington County, Ohio, was established as the first county in the Northwest Territory.